tylerjromeo/nolandel-notes/session9/outline.md

 Escape puzzles:

+* Have to draw unlock rune backwards on door. after first try, the drawing "panel" turns to glass
 * 4 handprints on wall, have to mash them all
-*
+* "show me your power".
+Have to deal 1 lightning damage to the door (or 50 regular damage) (all rolls with advantage)
-* Floor is gone, revealing piut beneath can find a way across, or can escape by way of the pit
+* Floor is gone, revealing pit beneath can find a way across, or can escape by way of the pit
-* Have to draw unlock rune backwards on door. after first try, the drawing "panel" turns to glass

 After escaping, they choose a path to leave the cave